-A suspension in studies may lead to a student's study going beyond their period of candidature, in these a Special Case to request an extension will be required.
-A request to extend a student's period of candidature must be approved by the Regulations and Academic Handbook Committee (RAHC) and will thus require completion of the appropriate form found in the Academic Handbook.
+A suspension in studies may lead to a student's study going beyond their period of candidature, in these circumstances a Special Case application to request an extension will be required.
+A request to extend a student's period of candidature must be approved by Cardiff Met's Special Case Committee.
+The appropriate form for this request can be found in the Academic Handbook.
 Extensions are granted only on compassionate grounds, illness, serious domestic difficulties, or exceptional professional commitments.
-Any ground(s) claimed to apply must be backed by evidence.
-Partners can instigate extensions themselves but must be mindful of the evidence requirement.
+Any ground(s) claimed must be supported by evidence.
+Partners can initiate extension requests but must be mindful of the evidence requirement.

-Further extensions can be granted but again partners and students must be mindful of the evidence requirement.
-This route would best suit a student who had already completed credits and who intends to complete the programme and is judged likely to be able and willing to do so.
+Further extensions can be granted; however, partners and students must be aware of the necessity for supporting evidence.
+This route is most suitable for a student who has already completed credits, intends to complete the programme, and is judged likely to be able and willing to do so.

-The RAHC is the only body which can officially approve an extension of studies and thus a student will only be considered properly suspended upon receipt of such a decision from the RAHC.
-Should the RAHC decide not to allow a suspension, the student will be considered active again.
-Any student left out of candidature with no extension request, or a refused request will be exited form their studies.
+The special case forms reviewed by the Special Case Committee are the only means by which an extension of studies can be officially approved.
+Thus, a student will only be considered properly suspended upon receipt of an approval decision.
+Should the Special Case Committee not to allow a suspension, the student will be considered active again.
+Any student who remains out of candidature without an extension request or with a refused request will be exited from their studies.

-SECTION FIVE
+SECTION SIX